-How Do You Wire Up a Trailer to Your Car?
+How Do You Wire Up a Trailer to Your Car The Right Way?

 Connecting a trailer to your vehicle is easier than ever, especially with backup cameras to guide you.
 Yet, the process requires some knowledge about wiring and hitch pins, which control trailer lighting, turn signals, reverse lights and trailer braking.

 How do you wire up a trailer to your car?
 Let’s dive in.

 It’s critical that your vehicle is rated for towing.
 Not all cars are, and even some utility vehicles aren’t designed for towing.
 If you tow with a vehicle not intended to pull, you risk damaging its brake and suspension systems.
 The engine and transmission may not be able to handle the strain, potentially damaging both.

 Even if your vehicle is rated for towing, you need to know its towing capability.
 That information is typically listed in your owner’s manual or on the manufacturer’s website.
 The weight limit includes the trailer, a boat or other object sitting on the trailer, and anything inside.
 It’s a good idea to weigh your tow vehicle and trailer before you hit the road.
 Visit any truck stop with a certified scale to obtain weights.